About Us

 Learn from your peers.

-ASTC Commitee
+ASTC Committee

 A group of dedicated technical communication professionals make up the ASTC Committee each year.
 Our committee members volunteer their time to plan and manage the ASTC's program and meet the regulatory responsibilities of the committee and their committee roles.

-Our committee members can live anywhere in Australia, including rural or city areas.
+The committee is elected at the ASTC's Annual General Meeting.
+The committee can have up to ten members, with four compulsory office-bearer and six regular member positions.
+Committee members can live anywhere in Australia, including rural or city areas.
 Our committee meets online, so distance is not an issue for meetings, we just need to manage the time zones.

 Grant Noble